lcarranco/compprog-electronics_shop/README.md

 There is not way to buy one keyboard and one USB drive because $4 + $5 = $9, print -1 instead

 ## Solving
+* Used unordered and ordered sets as my data structures
+	* Set - Does not allow duplicates and is ordered
+	* Unordered Set - Does not allow duplicates and is unordered

 ### Algorithm
+* Insert prices of Keyboards and USB drives in respective unordered sets.
+Only keep prices less than the budget
+* For each keyboard price, compute the sum of each USB drive
+* Insert sum into an ordered set if sum is less than or equal to the budget
+* Print sum if it exist, else print -1